OnTheIssues.org

 Elizabeth Dole on Health Care

-Click here for 15 full quotes on Health Care OR background on Health Care.
+Click here for 15 full quotes on Health Care OR other political leaders on Health Care.

 • Allow self-employed to deduct health costs.
 (Jun 1999)